bearei-team/react-card/README.md

 # react-card
-A basic button component that supports react and native react.
+A basic card component that supports react and native react.